suxuekun/libpyiotcloud/README.md

 8. Add signup/login using Facebook account
 9. Build and Android APK of the Ionic web app
 10. Support displaying of device communication history with RabbitMQ.
+11. Support an online device emulator.
+(Each user can run 1 online device emulator.)

 # Reminders